What Is Methadone Withdrawal?

 Quitting “cold turkey” will cause more severe withdrawal symptoms.
 Doctors usually recommend tapering off use of methadone to make the withdrawal process more bearable.

-Symptoms of withdrawal from methadone usually last three to six weeks, but the process can take longer for those with severe addictions.
+Symptoms of withdrawal from methadone usually last 3 to 6 weeks, but the process can take longer for those with severe addictions.

-The first seven to 10 days tend to be the worst, with flu-like physical symptoms and distressing psychological symptoms, such as anxiety and paranoia.
+The first 7 to 10 days are often the worst, although in some cases, this extends for longer.
+Methadone stays in the body for significantly longer than other medications, and in some cases peak withdrawal will not start until 7 days.
+At this point flu-like physical symptoms and distressing psychological symptoms such as anxiety often appear.
 Over the next several weeks, withdrawal symptoms will fade.

 Methadone Withdrawal Timeline